Background pattern

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Manidipino Viatris
+Consult your doctor or pharmacist before taking Manidipino Viatris

-• If you have any liver problems since the effects of manidipine may be increased (see section 3 “How to take Manidipino Viatris”).
+• If you have mild liver problems, as the effects of manidipine may be increased (see section 3 "How to take Manidipino Viatris").

-• If you are an elderly patient, you will be advised to reduce the dose (see section 3 “How to take Manidipino Viatris”).
+• If you are an elderly patient, your doctor may recommend a lower dose (see section 3 "How to take Manidipino Viatris").

 • If you are undergoing peritoneal dialysis.

-• If you have heart problems such as problems with the left side of the heart valves that cause reduced blood flow, heart failure on one side of the heart, or a very slow heart rate due to uncontrolled electrical activity in the heart not controlled with a pacemaker.
+• If you have heart problems such as problems with the left side of the heart valves that cause reduced blood flow, heart failure on one side of the heart, or a very slow heart rate due to uncontrolled electrical activity in the heart.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including those purchased without a prescription, or medications for the following conditions:
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, including those obtained without a prescription, or medicines for the following conditions:

-• Hypertension, such as diuretics, beta-blockers, or prazosin.
+• High blood pressure, such as diuretics, beta-blockers, or prazosin.

 • Viral or bacterial infections, such as ketoconazole, itraconazole, erythromycin, clarithromycin, or rifampicin.